davecocoa/amp-derivedify/README.md

 # amp-derivedify
 Simple util for making derived property helpers.
 This is fairly meta, so we'll start simple.
+If you just want to dive into examples, the tests are a good place to start.

 [ampersand-state](https://github.com/AmpersandJS/ampersand-state) allows you to define derived properties like so: